ZEBAS204/adobe-wakatime/README.md

   - **macOS:** `~/Library/Applications/Adobe Photoshop 20xx/Plug-ins/`
 3. Extract the `wakatime-adobe` folder from the downloaded zip file into the `Plug-ins` folder.

 ### CEP Compatible Applications (WIP - Not currently available)

 **Applications supported:**

-- Photoshop (only if `legacy` is available, use UXP instead)
+- Photoshop (only if `legacy` is available, use [UXP](#uxp-compatible-applications) instead)
 - Illustrator
 - After Effects
-- etc
+- **Please note:** while these applications have been tested with this plugin, there may be other compatible Adobe applications that are not listed here.

 > **Warning**
 > You **must Enable loading of unsigned panels**.
 You can find the [tutorial on how to do it here](https://github.com/Adobe-CEP/Samples/tree/master/PProPanel#2-enable-loading-of-unsigned-panels).

 1. Download the latest version of the plugin from the [Releases page](https://github.com/ZEBAS204/adobe_wakatime/releases) or [click here to download directly](https://github.com/ZEBAS204/adobe_wakatime/releases/latest/download/wakatime-adobe.zip)
-2. Locate the plugins folder (defalt location):
+2. Locate the plugins folder (default location):
   - **Windows:** `C:\Program Files (x86)\Common Files\Adobe\CEP\extensions` or `%appdata%\Adobe\CEP\extensions\` (if the directory isn't there, you must create it manually)
   - **macOS:** `~/Library/Application Support/Adobe/CEP/extensions/`
 3. Extract the `wakatime-adobe` folder from the downloaded zip file into the `extensions` folder.

 ## Usage